DLTER Reality Types help you understand the pattern you tend to fall back on when life changes.

 [0, +1, +1]

-Practical tip: if you’re near the midpoint on an axis, adjacent types can behave like “neighbors.”
+Practical tip: if you are near the midpoint on an axis, adjacent types can behave like neighbors.

-Items are written to reflect one axis at a time, so your result isn’t one blended “personality soup.”
+Questions are written to reflect one pattern at a time, so the result is easier to interpret.

 Multiple items per axis reduce randomness.
 The tendency that repeats is usually the meaningful one.